parthsharma07/Recipe-Project-Angular/README.md

-# Recipe and Ingredient Manager
+# Recipe and Ingredients Manager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).